Kakadu National Park: Aboriginal history

 Aboriginal people have occupied the Kakadu area continuously for around 60,000 years.
 Kakadu National Park is renowned for the richness of its Aboriginal cultural sites.
 There are more than 5,000 recorded art sites illustrating Aboriginal culture over thousands of years.
 The archaeological sites demonstrate Aboriginal occupation for at least 40,000 and possibly up to 65,000 years.
+At the onset of British occupation, the Mbukarla, Wuningangk, Ngurmbur, Bininj, Bukurnidja, Gaagudju, Kundjeymi and Kunwinjku were the resident First Nations people in the region.

 Arrival of non-Indigenous people

-Explorers
+Maritime explorers

-The Chinese, Malays and Portuguese all claim to have been the first non-Aboriginal explorers of Australia's north coast.
-The first surviving written account comes from the Dutch.
-In 1623 Jan Carstenszoon made his way west across the Gulf of Carpentaria to what is believed to be Groote Eylandt.
-Abel Tasman is the next documented explorer to visit this part of the coast in 1644.
-He was the first person to record European contact with Aboriginal people.
-Almost a century later Matthew Flinders surveyed the Gulf of Carpentaria in 1802 and 1803.
+Although it is possible that Makassan trepang fishing fleets might have started to visit the coastal regions of Kakadu in the early 1600s, the first confirmed account of foreign exploration near to the area is that of the maritime expedition led by the Dutch East India Company surveyor Abel Tasman in 1644.
+It is unlikely, however, that Tasman observed the coast of Kakadu.
+In 1705, another Dutchman, Maerten van Delft, sailed into and named the Van Diemen Gulf, but also did not enter the bay sufficiently to map Kakadu's shoreline.